EchoMAV/docs/docs/echopilot_carrier_pinout.md

 #### Jetson CAN (J7)
 This connector provides a CAN interface from the Jetson.
+The EchoPilot AI main board has a 120 ohm termination resistor at the CAN transceiver (LTC2875).

 Connector: J7, Part Number: SM04B-GHS-TB(LF)(SN)
 Mating Connector: GHR-04V-S